odradev/odradev.github.io/docusaurus/docs/basics/08-errors.md

 ```

-Firstly, we are using the `OdraError` derive macro to define our own set of Errors that our contract will
+Firstly, we are using the `OdraError` derive attribute to define our own set of Errors that our contract will
 throw.
-Then, you can use those errors in your code - for example, instead of unwrapping Options, you can use
+Then, you can use those errors in your code - for example, instead of forcefully unwrapping Options, you can use
 `unwrap_or_revert_with` and pass an error as an argument:

 ```rust title="examples/src/features/handling_errors.rs"